rainbow494/arch-1/doc/en-us/gpu-vs-cpu-smackdown-the-rise-of-throughput-oriented-archite.markdown

 Having both CPU and GPU clusters seems a bit strange.
 Why have two?
 Dr. Vogels does a good job explaining the reasoning:

 *   GPUs work best on problem sets that are ideally solved using massive fine-grained parallelism, using for example at least 5,000 - 10,000 threads.
 To be able build applications that exploit this level of parallelism one needs to enter a very specific mindset of kernels, kernel functions, threads-blocks, grids of threads-blocks, mapping to hierarchical memory, etc. Configuring kernel execution is not a trivial exercise and requires GPU device specific knowledge.
 There are a number of techniques that every programmer has grown up with, such as branching, that are not available, or should be avoided on GPUs if one wants to truly exploit its power.
-*   <div id="_mcePaste">Modern CPUs strongly favor lower latency of operations with clock cycles in the nanoseconds and we have built general purpose software architectures that can exploit these low latencies very well.
+*       Modern CPUs strongly favor lower latency of operations with clock cycles in the nanoseconds and we have built general purpose software architectures that can exploit these low latencies very well.
 Now that our ability to generate higher and higher clock rates has stalled and CPU architectural improvements have shifted focus towards multiple cores, we see that it is becoming harder to efficiently use these computer systems.
 One trade-off area where our general purpose CPUs were not performing well was that of massive fine grain parallelism.
 Graphics processing is one such area with huge computational requirements, but where each of the tasks is relatively small and often a set of operations are performed on data in the form of a pipeline. **The throughput of this pipeline is more important than the latency of the individual operations**.
 Because of its focus on latency, the generic CPU yielded rather inefficient system for graphics processing.
 This lead to the birth of the Graphics Processing Unit (GPU) which was focused on providing a very fine grained parallel model, with processing organized in multiple stages, where the data would flow through.
-The model of a GPU is that of task parallelism describing the different stages in the pipeline, as well as data parallelism within each stage, resulting in a highly efficient, high throughput computation architecture.</div>
+The model of a GPU is that of task parallelism describing the different stages in the pipeline, as well as data parallelism within each stage, resulting in a highly efficient, high throughput computation architecture.

 The ACM has a timely article about using GPUs for high performance computing ACM: [Understanding Throughput-Oriented Architecture](http://cacm.acm.org/magazines/2010/11/100622-understanding-throughput-oriented-architectures/fulltext) by Michael Garland and David Kirk: